 With that in mind, Steve and his wife, Michel, formed Team Gleason to help accomplish those goals and mission to:

-Help provide individuals with neuromuscular diseases or injuries with leading edge technology, equipment and services.
+Help provide people with neuromuscular diseases or injuries with leading-edge technology, equipment, and services.

 To create a global conversation about ALS to ultimately find continued solutions and an end to the disease.